anaglodariu/2DGame/README.md

 - create player objects -->

 ## Map class
-- create the map of the game
+- loads the map from a file

 ## Entity Component System (ECS) design pattern
 - we have created 3 classes for this pattern: